archlinux/archweb/README.md

 Alter architecture and repo to get x86\_64 and packages from other repos if needed.

-8. Database Updates for Added/Removed packages
+8. Database Updates for Added/Removed packages:

         sqlite3 archweb.db < packages/sql/update.sqlite3.sql